Kansas solar rebates and incentives: 2026 guide

 A few nuances to keep in mind about net metering in Kansas:

-• At the end of each billing cycle, leftover energy credits are converted to dollar-based bill credits.
+In 2014, Kansas updated the maximum system size for residential customers from 15 kW to 150 kW AC.
+That said, specific utility companies may have their own guidelines.
+This is something you and your installer will need to keep in mind when you design an array.
+At the end of each billing cycle, leftover energy credits are converted to dollar-based bill credits.
 The excess credits aren’t converted at quite the retail rate of electricity, but it’s something very close—the “monthly system average cost” per kWh.

-• Leftover bill credits carry forward from month to month, but expire annually on March 31.
-You can bank your bill credits throughout the summer, and use them to help offset your costs during the winter months, when there’s typically not enough sun to cover normal electricity use.
+Leftover bill credits carry forward from month to month, but expire annually on March 31.
+You can bank your bill credits throughout the summer and use them to help offset your costs during the winter months, when there’s typically not enough sun to cover normal electricity use.
 But if you don’t use up the credits by the end of the winter, you’ll lose them.

-• Not all utilities offer net metering—but the big ones do.
-Kansas has two main investor-owned utilities (IOUs), Evergy (formerly Westar and KCP&L) and the Empire District Electric Company, and they’re both required to offer their customers net metering.
-Municipal or cooperative electric utilities in the state aren’t required to offer net metering, but many of them do, on similar terms as the larger companies.
+Not all utilities offer net metering—but the big ones do.
+Kansas has two main investor-owned utilities (IOUs)—Evergy (formerly Westar and KCP&L) and the Empire District Electric Company—and they’re both required to offer their customers net metering.
+Municipal or cooperative electric utilities in the state aren’t required to offer net metering, but many of them do on similar terms as the larger companies.

 Kansas doesn't offer any state-specific incentives for solar batteries.
-However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.

 Helping customers make informed decisions since 2009.